Non-relativistic fluids on scale covariant Newton-Cartan backgrounds

-In this subsection, we first introduce a manifestly Weyl-covariant formalism suited to the study of non-relativistic conformal incompressible fluids.
-An important feature of incompressible fluids is that the Euler equations are invariant under the scale transformation but not under the special conformal transformation \cite{Fouxon:2008ik}.
-Thus conformal incompressible fluids are only scale invariant.
+In this subsection, we first introduce a manifestly Weyl-covariant formalism suited to the study of non-relativistic scale invariant fluids.
+We assume that our system comprises of tensors $\tilde{Q}^{\alpha...}_{\beta...}$ which obey $\tilde{Q}^{\alpha...}_{\beta...}=e^{ws}Q^{\alpha...}_{\beta...}$, where $w$ is the scaling weight under scale transformations.
+Correspondingly, we also have the covariant derivative operator $\widetilde{\nabla}$ of the scale covariant Newton-Cartan background which satisfies